 - BE KIND!
 Not everyone is as far along on their journey as others.

 When you ask, “Did you bring any snacks?” most people answer, “No.”

-Ask someone with Type 1 diabetes, and we usually respond with “Yeah, what did you need?”
+Ask someone with type 1 diabetes, and we usually respond with “Yeah, what do you need?”